 From 28 November to 1 December Stalin meets with Churchill and US President Franklin Delano Roosevelt in Tehran, the capital of Iran.
-The three leaders discuss the details of their joint campaign against Hitler and reaffirm their joint policy of accepting nothing less than an unconditional surrender from Germany.
+The three leaders discuss the details of their joint campaign against Hitler and reaffirm their policy of accepting nothing less than Germany's unconditional surrender.

 1944 - By the middle of 1944 the Red Army is approaching Warsaw, the capital of Poland.
 However, the army stops short when noncommunist resistance forces launch a rebellion against the German garrisons in the city.

 The ensuing rout of the resistance forces by the Germans clears the path for the ascendancy of the Soviet-sponsored Polish Committee of National Liberation (Lublin Committee).
 The decision to halt the Soviet forces outside of Warsaw is seen as a deliberate tactic by Stalin to smash the noncommunist Poles.
 The Lublin Committee is recognised by the Soviets as the government of Poland in January 1945, beginning a 44-year period of communist rule.